+- Use as an anti-dandruff shampoo: Zinc pyrithione is most often found in anti-dandruff shampoos.
+For best results, you should wet hair and massage the shampoo into your scalp.
+Let it sit for approximately one minute (or as instructed on the shampoo label) before shampooing the rest of your hair and then rinse out.
 According to Garshick, usage will depend on the sensitivity and state of your scalp.
 "While many shampoos containing zinc pyrithione can be used daily, I typically recommend using it at least two to three times per week.
 For some individuals dealing with seborrheic dermatitis or dandruff, I often recommend washing the scalp daily or every other day to help eliminate the build-up of oils or dead skin, which may contribute to scaling or flaking.
 If someone is concerned about dryness of the scalp, it is okay to use a zinc pyrithione shampoo a few days per week and a non-medicated shampoo on the alternating days."

 Garshick recommends Head & Shoulders Clinical Moisturizing Scalp Cream.
 This no-rinse formula is a great choice for someone looking for a leave-in medicated option to help reduce dryness and flaking.
 It contains zinc pyrithione to help treat dry scalp, while the manuka honey in the formula hydrates.
 It can be used one to four times daily and is meant to be used in between washing.